matth666/test-threejs/README.md

 ## Run the system

-In the console, at good directory (threejs-html)
+In the console, at good directory (test-threejs)

 ```
 npm install // to install deps